YuxuanZhang271/smplx/README.md

 `is_right, ` <br>
 `scaled_focal_length, ` <br>
 `pred_cam_t_full` from HAMER. <br>
-You can also refer to the code i provided in demo folder.
+You can also refer to the code i provided in `demo/` folder.

 Put all the data into following folder:
 ```bash